xttrust/simple-battleships/README.md

 # Simple Battleships

-Simple Battleships is a classic strategy game where players attempt to sink each other's fleet by guessing coordinates on a grid.
-This version of the game features a board generated using Python lists and incorporates a logic engine to allow the computer to fire back at the user.
+Simple Battleships is a classic strategy game where players attempt to sink each the fleets by guessing coordinates on a grid.
+This version of the game features a board generated using Python lists and incorporates a logic engine to allow the user to play vs computer.

 (Developer: Florin Pinta alias xttrust)